Durham Company working to develop "Biovascular pancreas" to treat Type 1 Diabetes

 Humacyte already uses human cells to bioengineer blood vessels, which doctors have implanted into patients during clinical trials.
 Now researchers want to see if those engineered blood vessels can carry the cells that people with type 1 diabetes need to regulate blood sugar.

-“We call it a pancreas because it has islets in it, and islets are the cells in your body that send sugar into your blood and release insulin to treat the sugar,” noted Niklason.
+“We call it a pancreas because it has islets in it, and islets are the cells in your body that sense sugar in your blood and release insulin to treat the sugar,” noted Niklason.

 Normally those cells are in the pancreas, but Dr. Niklason says the biovascular pancreas would actually go into a patient’s arm.